About us

 I believe the body is a home, not a project.
 Today, I combine movement and design to help people feel better in their daily lives.
 I believe that mixing dance and exercise is the best way to build a beautiful body and a healthy mind.
 I make complex science easy to use every day.
 I don’t see the body as something broken that needs fixing, it is a home to live in with joy.
 Whether I am teaching or designing, my goal is the same: to make things safe, simple, and human.

-Our Philosophy
+Our Micro Philosophy

-We believe that consistency beats ambition.
-Our focus is on daily movements habits that fit into busy days, imperfect schedules, and changing energy levels.
-The ability to move well, recover faster, and stay capable as life moves forward is what we want to bring back using the MicroDosing system.
-We don’t chase trends.
-We don’t sell motivation.
-We don’t believe in “no pain, no gain.”
-This philosophy guides everything we build, quietly, consistently, and for the long run.
+The ability to move well, recover faster, and stay capable as life moves forward is what we want to bring back through the MicroDosing Training system - quietly, consistently, and for the long run.